smunoz1988/vecs-school-frontend/README.md

 ### Prerequisites

 Before you begin, make sure you have the following prerequisites:
-- A modern web browser such as Google Chrome or Mozilla Firefox.
+- A modern web browser such as Google Chrome or Mozilla Firefox..
 - An internet connection.
 - The latest version of VECS School project.
 ### Setup